"It Just Stuck" — Cindy Crawford Weighs in on Austin Butler's Never-Ending Elvis Voice

 During his January 2024 appearance on The Late Show with Stephen Colbert, Austin explained that he had worked on Elvis for three years and only had a week off before he launched himself into his next project, Masters of the Air.
 The actor also revealed that he "had a dialect coach just help me to not sound like Elvis.”
 Despite Austin having previously downplayed changes in his voice, opting to hire a dialect coach to "un-Elvis" it subtly acknowledges he noticed a difference too!

-Elvis is available for streaming on HBO Max and you can watch Masters of the Air on Apple TV.
-As for Austin's upcoming project, Dune: Part Two, that releases on March 1, 2024.
+Elvis is available for streaming on Prime Video, and you can watch Masters of the Air on Apple TV.
+Some of Austin's latest projects, including Dune: Part Two, is also available for streaming and rental.

 Advertisement